Follow Us:

 Where to get scuba certified

-At the same time, the age-old debate rages on whether those who do their course at home are better divers than vacation divers.
+And are those who do their Open Water Diver course at home better divers than vacation divers?

 Both options have pros and cons so let’s find out what’s better for your situation.